Vishvam-06/Experiment-6/README.md

 ## Algorithm:
 1)Algorithm: Check Whether a Number is Positive, Negative, or Zero

-Start
+Step 1: Start
-Read an integer number num from the user.
+Step 2: Read an integer number num from the user.
-If num > 0,
+Step 3: If num > 0,
-Display “Positive”
+Step 4: Display “Positive”
-Else if num < 0,
+Step 5: Else if num < 0,
-Display “Negative”
+Step 6: Display “Negative”
-Else,
+Step 7: Else,
-Display “Zero”
+Step 8: Display “Zero”
-Stop
+Step 9: Stop

 2)Algorithm: Check Whether a Number is Even or Odd

 Start
-Read an integer number num from the user.
-If num % 2 == 0,
-Display “Even”
-Else,
-Display “Odd”
+Input a using a = int(input("Enter a number a:"))
+Input b using b = int(input("Enter a number b:"))
+Input c using c = int(input("Enter a number c:"))
+If a > b and a > c, print "a is the greatest number" Else if b > a and b > c, print "b is the greatest number" Else, print "c is the greatest number"
 Stop

 3)Algorithm: Find the Largest of Three Numbers